akankshaThalner511/AkankshaThalner/README.md

 Contributed to enterprise web applications for Brunswick Corporation.

+Designed and implemented components, templates, and dialogs in

+AEM.

 Developed and optimized

 REST APIs and backend processes for performance and scalability.

 Java Developer Trainee | HulkHire Tech

-Contributed to a Payment Integration System using
+Contributed to a

-Java Spring Boot microservices on AWS.
+Payment Integration System using Java Spring Boot microservices on AWS.

 Built a validation framework with